coal0/Locker/README.md

 ---

-Now that you've made changes to your locker, write the changes to the file by calling `close`:
+To save any changes you made, call `close`:

 ```python
 >>> locker.close()
 ```

-This will save any changes you made.
-Don't forget to call this method after you're done modifying the locker!
+Don't forget to call this method after you're done modifying a locker, or your changes will be discarded.